aamott/GCODE-Fixinator/README.md

 or `c:/users/me/Downloads/example.gcode`

 To recap, you need:
-- A flat surface
+- A flat top surface
 - The last printed layer number or height of the model
-- Python
+- Python or a Browser

 ## Requirements
 - Python 3
+or
+- A Browser